cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - credential_request, a CredentialRequest structure
-- client_info, the optional client_info to send to the server.
-Note that it will not be encrypted, and only authenticated
+- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3

 Output:
 - ke1, a KE1 structure